Lesbian Legacies in Special Collections

 Having brought our major projects to a happy conclusion, we dissolved Purple as of August 31, 2023.
 This site functions only as a repository of information about the Lesbian Legacies Endowment we created, and as a record of Purple’s herstory.

-At the LGBTQ+ Resources in Special Collections: Home page, you will see the tabs, Archival Collections, Activism, Gay & Lesbian pulp fiction, and LGBTQ+ communities, all of which include materials of interest to lesbian/womyn visitors.
+There is also a loose list of examples of topics covered, all of which include materials of interest to lesbian/womyn visitors.
 But the motherlode for our purposes is the Archival Collections.
 That is where you will find the following materials, as described on the web pages quoted here:

 Goldenrod Music records